Because of the special characteristics of hardwood, you always have to pay extra care, especially when you’re hunting for a new vacuum.

 Not Every Vacuum Qualifies!

-Not every vacuum can be up to the task of properly cleaning hardwood.
+Not every vacuum is up to the task of properly cleaning hardwood.
 Here are a few of the most useful tips that experts would recommend when it comes to choosing a machine that can take good care of these surfaces:

 - Try to find one that either has no cleaning brush or provides an on/off switch you can use to turn the cleaning brush off.
 Most brushes can scatter the dirt rather than help pick it up, and some may even scratch your floor.